sreenidhi2002/CS598_LLM_for_Editing/README.md

 #### 2. Setup instructions for each model:

-- LLaVA-VID: The code for LLaMA-VID is available in the llama_vid directory.
+- LLaMA-VID: The code for LLaMA-VID is available in the llama_vid directory.
 In order to access the directory for LLAVA-VID, use the following code:
 ```
-cd LAVIS
+cd LLaMA-VID
-source setup_env_lavis.sh
 ```

 - BLIP-Diffusion: The BLIP-Diffusion code is located in the blip_diffusion directory.
 The additional setup steps are listed within this directory to ensure the model can run correctly.